benjaminy/TenaciousCalf/README.md

 ---

-_Functional programming is dead!
-Long live functional programming!_
+_First they ignore you.
+Then they ridicule you.
+And then they attack you and want to burn you.
+And then they build monuments to you.
+And that, is what is going to happen to the functional style of programming._

+(Apologies to the ghost of Nicholas Klein.)

+[TL;DR: This project is an experiment in making persistent data structures that can compete with their transient/mutable cousins in terms of asymptotic and constant-factor performance.
+The main techniques used to get there are chunking to improve memory efficiency and application-controlled hybrid persistence/transience.]

 Persistent data structures have been studied for decades, but had little impact on the lives of most working programmers until recently.
-The principal reasons for this increasing interest are:
+The principal reasons for this changing tide are:

-* Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls etc.).
+* Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls, etc.).
-  Interactivity is directly related to complex dynamic internal dependencies, and persistent structures make it less likely that a change made in one corner of a large application will have unintended consequences somewhere else down the road.
+  Interactivity is directly related to complex dynamic internal dependencies, and persistent data makes it less likely that a change made in one corner of a large application will have unintended consequences somewhere else down the road.
 * Parallel processors have gone mainstream.
-Persistent data structures make it easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.
+Persistent data makes it easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.

 Of course persistent data structures have always had other cool tricks up their sleeve:

-* They generally have better asymptotics than array-based structures for fancy operations like concatenation and slicing
+* They generally have better asymptotics than their transient cousins for fancy operations like concatenation and slicing
 * They simplify the implementation of undo functionality
 * They simplify the implementation of backtracking algorithms and "what-if" analysis